section-engineering-education/engineering-education/content/articles/android-kotlin-mpandroidcharts-sqlite/index.md

   - url: /engineering-education/android-kotlin-mpandroidcharts-sqlite/hero.jpg
     alt: Creating a data visualization dashboard using MPAndroid Chart library Hero Image
 ---
 The easiest way for a user to get insight from information is through data visualization.
 The most common tool for that is charts.
-This tutorial will create a simple admin dashboard that allows the user to view data using three commonly used charts- pie, bar, and line charts using Kotlin and an open-source chart library, MPAndroidChart.
+This tutorial will create a simple admin dashboard that allows users to view data using three commonly used charts- pie, bar, and line charts using Kotlin and an open-source chart library, MPAndroidChart.
 <!--more-->
 The app will simulate wild animal data in a game park.
 For the data, we will get it from an SQLite database.
 The data source is not so vital for you can use any.
 It can be from an API through JSON, Room persistence library, simple arrays, local storage, etc. We will achieve this in the end(The layout is configured for light mode only).